mido/mido/README.rst

 Known Bugs
 -----------

-* times of type `long` are not accepted in Python 2.

 * on OS X, PortMidi usually hangs for a second or two seconds while initializing.
 (It always succeeds.)